albertfshu/Bingeworthy/journals/tai_zhang.md

 As we finished authentication early, we brushed up on mongodb and postgres content in preparation for later.

 ## DAY 3 - Backend Watchlist (CRUD)
+We completed the watchlist backend based off of the favorites example and had a fairly easy time in doing so.

+## DAY 4 - Backend Comments (CRUD)
+We completed the comments backend based off of watchlist and a good number more tweaks.
+We ran into a few blockers such as not being able to iterate ObjectId but were fortunately able to solve through everything as a team.